IntegrationWorks/sample-nodejs-hello-iw-app/README.md

 # Node.js Hello Integration Works

-This sample is simplified version of a public implementation that demonstrates a Hello Integraion Works node.js app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
+This sample is a simplified version of a public implementation that demonstrates a Hello Integraion Works NodeJS app for an [App Service Web App](https://docs.microsoft.com/azure/app-service-web) used in the example in Microsoft documentation [Create App Service app using Bicep](https://learn.microsoft.com/en-us/azure/app-service/provision-resource-bicep)

 ## Contributing